 In accordance with s.76 EGPA parents may withdraw their child from all religious instruction by notifying the principal in writing.

 Please note: These reviews do not represent a Department of Education and Training endorsement or approval of the program's religious content.
-The purpose of the reviews is to provide guidance to state schools as to whether the program complies with departmental procedures and applicable law.
+The purpose of the reviews is to provide guidance to state schools as to whether the program complies with departmental policies, procedures and applicable law.

 This page was last reviewed on 19 Dec 2017 at 01:14PM